demisto/content/Packs/Akamai_SIEM/Integrations/Akamai_SIEM/README.md

 **Akamai Page size** configures the number of events to retrieve per request.
 Note that the maximum allowed value is 80k.
 A single fetch interval may execute multiple requests, so configure **Akamai Page size** < **Fetch limit**

+If after readjusting the limits you keep encounter errors, please refer to the support.

 ### Known limitations

 ## The config ID can only be configured on one instance: